DiegoDuran97/Patient-Listing-App/README.md

 Description

 The following repository outlines a basic patient management application enabling patient creation and update.
-Patients are managed from a FHIR server where the application lists the latest 30 pages and enables paginations for a view of all the patients on the server.
+Patients are managed from a FHIR server where the application lists the latest 30 patients and enables paginations for a view of all the patients on the server.
 Patients are also searchable via name and phone number.

 Features